DavidFirefox/LVM2_Cryptsetup_LUKS_for_Recovery_Android_TWRP_OrangeFox_Droidian/README.md

 umount /mnt/droidian/
 ```

+### Use LVM2 on Recovery with INSTALL ZIP
+Recovery can directly install files and execute code from an .zip\
+I make a recovery install zip.
+It automatically copy LVM2 and Cryptsetup binary file in /system/sbin (the recovery directory)\
+The recovery file system is in read-only, so you have to execute it each time you boot the recovery.\
+You just have to mount the file system.\
+Like in the next part (Mounting Logical Volume as /data)\
+I have errors due to ui_print but it is safe !
+(If you have solutions, I will correct)\
+The file is in recovery folder.\

 ### Mounting Logical Volume as /data (in test)
 /data already have few folders but is not link to the userdata Drodian Logical Volume, so I try in OrangeFox to mount Droidian-LV on data.\
 I suggest rename /data in /data2 to before mounting the volume.\